A compendium of logarithmic corrections in AdS/CFT: Logarithms in the 4d Euclidean path integral

 Within this class, various choices are avalaible for fields in Euclidean gravity.
 We will further restrict ourselves to boundary conditions that ensure that the differential operator $\mathcal{Q}_\phi$ is elliptic.
 Roughly speaking, this guarantees that the operator has only finitely-many zero modes so that we can define its determinant in the usual way, as we have indeed assumed we could do in writing~\eqref{eq:log-sugra}.
 For a nice review of such boundary conditions we refer the reader to~\cite{Witten:2018lgb}, which we follow.

 Dirichlet and Neumann boundary conditions on the scalar Laplacian are elliptic.
 The former amount to choosing $\Pi_- = 1$ and $\Pi_+ = S = 0$ in~\eqref{eq:bc-param}, while the latter are achieved for $\Pi_- = S = 0$ and $\Pi_+ = 1$.
 To compute the one-loop determinant for a spinor field $\psi$, it turns out to be convenient to use the square of the Dirac operator for the $\mathcal{Q}_\psi$ operator, as we explain in Appendix~\ref{App:coeffs}.
 A choice of elliptic (and hermitian) boundary conditions for this operator is given by $\Pi_- = \frac12(1 + \mathrm{i}\gamma^n\gamma^5)$, $\Pi_+ = 1 - \Pi_-$ and $S = \frac12 K \Pi_+$, see~\cite{Vassilevich:2003xt}.
-For Yang-Mills fields, we will use so-called relative boundary conditions where the fluctuations $\delta A_\mu = A_\mu - \mathring{A}_\mu$ satisfy
+For Yang-Mills fields, we will use so-called relative boundary conditions where the fluctuations $\delta A_\mu = A_\mu - \mathring{A}_\mu$ satisfy \cite{Vassilevich:2003xt}

+where the Latin index $a$ denotes the local orthonormal frame indices of the tangent bundle on the boundary introduced below (\ref{eq:a4-details:bdry}).
 By BRST invariance, this condition implies that the ghost field $c$ required for quantization vanishes at the boundary, $c|_{\partial\mathcal{M}} = 0$.
 The same must be true for the anti-ghost field $b$ in order to have a well-defined propagator for the $b$-$c$ system.
 Invoking BRST again,~\eqref{eq:A-bc-rel} then implies that $\mathcal{G}(\delta A)|_{\partial\mathcal{M}} = 0$ where $\mathcal{G}$ is the gauge-fixing function for the fluctuations.
 This set of boundary conditions is elliptic, see~\cite{Witten:2018lgb}.
 Working in the Lorenz gauge as in Appendix~\ref{App:coeffs}, it corresponds to

 in the parameterization~\eqref{eq:bc-param}.
 Elliptic boundary conditions for spin-3/2 fluctuations can be obtained by using an appropriate combination of elliptic Yang-Mills and spinor boundary projectors $\Pi_\pm$ and $S$, and are also of mixed type.